Asockk/Life/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 🔒 Data Privacy

-- All data is stored locally
-- No cloud storage or external data sharing
-- User has full control over their health data

-## 📱 Responsive Design

-The application is fully responsive and works seamlessly on:
-- Desktop browsers
-- Tablets
-- Mobile devices

-## 🚧 Future Roadmap
-- [ ] More detailed health insights
-- [ ] Integration with health tracking devices

 ## 📄 License

 Distributed under the MIT License.
 See `LICENSE` for more information.

-**Disclaimer**: This application is not a medical device.
-Always consult with a healthcare professional for medical advice and interpretation of your health data.